rorynolan/filesstrings/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Reverse Dependencies
-There are 4 reverse dependencies: `autothresholdr`, `detrendr`, `exampletestr` and `ijtiff`.
+There are 4 reverse dependencies: `autothresholdr`, `detrendr`, `exampletestr`, `ijtiff` and `nandb`.
 This update does not break any of them.
 See https://github.com/rorynolan/filesstrings/blob/master/revdep/checks.rds for full check results.